semaphoreci/docs/docs/essentials/configuring-pre-flight-checks.md

 6. Click **Save changes** button.

-To remove pre-flight checks for the whole organization, click the red button **Delete pre-flight checks**, which should be visible if you have pre-flight checks configured.
+To remove pre-flight checks from the organization, click the red button **Delete pre-flight checks**.
+This button should be visible if you have pre-flight checks configured.

 ### Project pre-flight checks

-Configuring project pre-flight checks requires you to follow these steps:
+Enabling project pre-flight checks requires you to follow these steps:

 1. Open the project page and go to the **Settings** tab.